ajwills72/rmip/docs/teacher_notes.md

 | 000 | Finish collecting data |
 | 050 | Complete [within-subjects differences](https://ajwills72.github.io/rminr/anova1.html) ANOVA worksheet |
 | 110 | Finish |

+**Note:** This session should probably be staffed at 30:1, as there's a fair need for support on the ANOVA worksheet.

+#### Advice: "Last working version" debugging

+If a student's command in R is not working but is individually correct, then they have likely made an error at a previous step.
+This might have involved ignoring an earlier error message, or it might have involved doing something that was wrong but didn't immediately generate an error (like mis-naming a new variable).

+In these circumstances, you do 'last working version' debugging.
+In other words, go back through their previous commands until you find the error - the worksheets generally tell you what is expected as output at each step.

 ### Optional third session